neha-kay/Kiko-plus/_posts/2015-06-02-what-not-to-do-in-requests.md

 > > Cheers,
 > > Alex

+##### The Good Elements

-The good: All of them seem to give some indication that they’ve read my profile
+All of the requests seem to give some indication that they’ve read my profile.
+That's a good sign!

+##### The Bad Elements

-The bad: Overall, all of these requests are “copy and paste” requests, which most hosts hate receiving.
+Overall, all of these requests are _'copy and paste'_ requests, which most hosts hate receiving.
 They simply aren’t personalized enough.
 Additionally, she would do well in focusing less on herself, and rather, the person she’s appealing to.
 A fantastic fix would be to point out what she can offer the host, what she finds fascinating about the host, or what she can teach the host, before talking about what the host can do for her.

-These types of requests are basically, ‘okay’ – and nothing more than that.
+These types of requests are basically _okay_ – and nothing more than that.
 If I was fully free that day, I would likely accept them.
 But there’s nothing compelling about these requests that would make me choose it over other requests and surely nothing compelling that would make me try and accept these guests if I had a conflict.

 With these types of requests, you have a 50/50% chance of getting hosted – perhaps more if you’re visiting a less touristy location and surely less if you’re visiting a touristy location.

-Continue here to see how to write the perfect request.
+### How to Write a Good Request
+With the examples of bad requests behind us, let's talk about how to do it properly on the next page of the guide, [How to Write a Great Request]({% post_url 2015-06-02-how-to-write-a-great-request %}){:target="_blank"}.